String Quartet in A minor (Sibelius): Structure

-Movement III

 The third movement, marked Vivace, is in 3/4 time; it has a duration of about five minutes.

-Movement IV

 The fourth movement, marked Allegro, is in 4/4 time; it has a duration of about seven minutes.

 Discography

 The Sibelius Academy Quartet made the world premiere studio recording of the A minor Quartet for Finlandia in 1985.
 The sortable table below lists this and other commercially available recordings: